dasannikov/Vault/README.md

 ```

+### Performance test
-Performance test of creation 1 million object (dynamically one by one.
-Very bad alghorithm for C# GC) and remove 100 first elements after that.
+ Creation of 1 million structs (Dynamic creation one by one.
+Very bad situation for generic C# collections and GC) and remove first 100 elements after that.
 Very CPU intensive operation because we need to move all data to the front of array.
 Most similar realization with general C# `List<T>` is approx. 20x slower in speed.

 | Platform | Mono Time(sec) | IL2CPP Time (sec) |
 |----------|----------------|-------------------|